SimonKaran13/TUL-Mod/README.md

 Replace the diamonds with (wood, stone, gold, iron) to get a TUL in the respective material.
 The netherite TUL can be obtained by upgrading the diamond TUL with a netherite ingot at a smithing table.

+## Installation
+1) Have an installed version of Minecraft with Forge for version 1.16.1
+2) Drop the .jar file in the mods folder of the installed Minecraft with Forge version.

+### Credits
+Special thanks to Matiuxgamer for doing the textures!

+Made by Simon Karan.